1Hyena/mudbot/README.md

-# MudCam
+# MudBot
-Linux shell script for a bot that periodically captures data from a MUD server
+General purpose set of Linux shell scripts for the implementation of MUD bots.